ScionFL: Efficient and Robust Secure Quantized Aggregation: Introduction

 \subsection{Our Contributions}

-In this paper, we make several contributions to enable efficient secure aggregation for~FL with a distributed aggregator on~\emph{quantized} client updates.

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt, parsep=0pt] \item \textit{Minimal Client Communication.} Most importantly, our secure aggregation framework, which we call \FLname{}, incurs \emph{no} additional overhead in terms of client communication~(modulo a small constant number of bytes) compared to insecure quantized schemes.
-We support a range of state-of-the-art quantization schemes, thereby allowing for use-case specific optimizations in terms of accuracy and run-time.
+We propose~\FLname{}, a framework that enables~\emph{efficient} and~\emph{robust} secure aggregation for~FL with a distributed aggregator that operates~\emph{directly} on~\emph{quantized} parameter updates.
+Specifically, \FLname{} has virtually~\emph{no additional communication overhead for clients} compared to the insecure transfer of quantized plaintext updates.
+Achieving this is non-trivial for prior single-server solutions that are based on masking techniques or homomorphic encryption~(HE)~\cite{ccs:BonawitzIKMMPRS17,USENIX:ZhangLX00020}.

-For this, we rely on outsourced multi-party computation~(MPC), where clients secret-share their sensitive~(quantized) model updates among servers that use interactive cryptographic protocols to securely compute the aggregation and then return the updated global model.
+In~\FLname{}, we use outsourced multi-party computation~(MPC), where the clients apply computationally efficient secret-sharing techniques to distribute their sensitive~(quantized) parameter updates among multiple servers that together form a distributed aggregator.
+These servers then use MPC protocols~\cite{crypto:CramerDESX18,SP:Damgard0FKSV19,ACNS:BenNieOmr19} to securely compute the aggregation and only reveal the updated global model.

-\item \textit{Unbiased Approximated Aggregation for Minimizing Inter-server Communication.} Since network traffic is costly even among powerful servers~\cite{eurosp:IonKNPSS0SY20}, we further optimize inter-server communication by studying \emph{approximate}~MPC variants that exploit the noise tolerance of~FL and might be of independent interest.
-Specifically, we extend a~SPDZ-style dishonest majority~MPC protocol~\cite{C:DPSZ12} with an approximate conversion of~Boolean-shared bit values to arithmetically-shared fixed point values.
-We formally prove that our resulting secure aggregation scheme is an unbiased estimator of the arithmetic mean and explore trade-offs between efficiency and accuracy that arise.
-Besides secure aggregation for~FL, we point out that our approximate conversion approach can also result in significant performance improvements for systems such as~PRIO~\cite{nsdi:Corrigan-GibbsB17}, which is deployed by the~ISRG~\cite{LetsEncrypt}, and~PRIO+~\cite{SCN:AddankiGJOP22}, that currently rely on expensive exact conversions for privacy-preserving aggregation of user statistics.

-\item \textit{Benchmarking Framework.} We implement a combined end-to-end~FL evaluation and~MPC simulation environment.
-It allows to assess the performance and accuracy of our solution for various stochastic quantization schemes, including recent state-of-the-art distributed mean estimation techniques utilizing the randomized~Hadamard transform~\cite{ICML:SureshYKM17} and~Kashin's representation~\cite{ARXIV:CKMT18}.
+The distributed aggregator model is well established~\cite{SPW:FereidooniMMMMN21,popets:MansouriOBC2022,SP:RatheeSWP23,SPW:GMSWSY23}~(although prior works cannot efficiently handle quantized inputs), offering practical benefits over single-server solutions, such as not requiring an interactive setup between clients~\cite{USENIX:NRCYMFMMMKSSZ21,ARXIV:MMRPVF22} and efficient dropout handling.
+Moreover, in recent years, numerous studies have demonstrated that single server aggregation methods are susceptible to privacy attacks when an aggregator is corrupt~\cite{aaai:So2023,WEB:BDSSSP22,CCS:PFA22,ARXIV:BDSSSP23,ICLR:FowlGCGG22,ICML:WenGFGG22}.
+The vulnerability of these methods stems from the fact that the aggregator holds complete authority in selecting clients and the data transmitted to and received from them.
+On the other hand, with our~MPC protocols, data privacy can be guaranteed even if all servers except one are compromised or their operators receive subpoena requests.